jwbraucher/puppet-rundeck/README.md

 The url that the Rundeck cli should use to connect to Rundeck.
 Defaults to the value of grails_server_url.

-A dictionary of various auth-related configuration, including the default admin password, ldap, and pam settings.
 ##### `manage_cli_config`

 Whether to create the .rd/rd.conf file in the Rundeck user's home.
 Defaults to false.